gdbroman/product/README.md

 ## Notes

 * Every screen should have a **main CTA**
-  * Ask: where do I want my user to look?
+  * Ask: *Where do I want my user's eyes to go?*'
 * Every product should have a **magical moment**
-  * It's when your user goes *"Wow!
-Now I get it"* – ideally it's ASAP after signup/purchase
+  * ASAP after signup or purchase a new user should have a moment of *"Wow!
+Now I get it'*
-  * For AirBnb it's entering the apartment with a greeting card and cookies waiting on the kitchen table
+  * For AirBnb, it's entering a clean apartment with a greeting card and cookies waiting on the kitchen table
-  * Ask: What is my app's magical moment?
-How do I shorten the its timeline for first-time users?
+  * Ask: *What is my app's magical moment and how do I make it near-instant?*
 * Don't over-simplify
   * Software engineering is a search for the simplest primitives and abstractions
   * Product development is about user empathy and communication